The Coast Guard suspends its search for the crew of a capsized fishing boat in the Gulf of Alaska

 The state ferry Hubbard overheard the broadcast and reached the scene first, followed by a Coast Guard MH-60 Jayhawk helicopter and a response boat, according to the press release.
 A winter storm warning remained in effect as responders faced heavy snow, winds up to 60 mph (96 kph) and 6-foot (1.8-meter) seas.

 Two Coast Guard cutters — the Healy and the Douglas Denman — joined the search.
-Responders found seven empty cold-water immersion suits and two strobe lights in the waters, but no other sign of the boat or its crew.
+Responders found seven empty cold-water immersion suits and two strobe lights but no other sign of the boat or its crew.
+The Healy also used underwater sonar but found no signs of the ship.

 The suits were empty, and it was not immediately clear if they had been worn, he said.